slonigiraf/whitepaper/slonigiraf/ENG.md

 All students have a tutor as all are required to obtain a diploma.
 The student with 5 tutees may receive their diploma by communicating with a tutor outside the group, such as a teacher or parent.
 As previously discussed, it is permitted to be a tutor without a diploma in the relevant skill, however, this increases the risk of failure, so students typically choose to first study the skill, obtain the diploma, and then teach others.

-### Each Tutoring Session Is Targeted for a Specific Skill
+### Each Tutoring Interaction Is Focused on a Specific Skill

-A big part of pedagogical education is focused on how the lesson should be structured, what are objectives of different activities of students and what is a supposed result of the lesson.
-Nevertheless in traditional model there is no guarantee that any low skilled teacher will work with students without a plan and even don't trying to formulate what a learning objectives.
+An important aspect of pedagogy is the structure and objectives of lessons, as well as the expected outcome.
+However, in traditional education, there is no guarantee that teachers will have a well-defined plan or clear learning objectives for their students.
+Allowing students to provide tutoring to their peers may exacerbate the problem as none of these student-mentors have received formal training in pedagogy.

-Once we letting students to provide tutoring to their peers when need to be sure that they can structure the interaction and are aware of the aim of such tutoring.
-We have chosen a very straightforward solution of such a problem.
-Every tutoring interaction is limited to a one skill.
-The tutor can easily get a methodic of teaching the skill from the skill database that teacher recommends to use.
-And if the tutor decides that his tutee have acquired the skill they issue a diploma that is limited to just 1 skill that was studied.
+We have implemented a simple solution for this problem.
+In this approach, every tutoring session focuses on only one skill.
+Tutors can easily access a method for teaching the skill from a database recommended by the teacher.
+Once the tutor determines that the student has mastered the skill, they can award a diploma that is specific to that skill.
+By using this approach, we can ensure that each tutoring interaction is focused on a specific skill and that the tutor understands the objectives of the interaction.

+### Tutors Use a Simple Teaching Algorithm

+TODO: Describe

 ### Some Students Become Experts